microsoft/AcademicContent/Labs/Content in draft/Blockchain (Rate My Professor)/Blockchain on Azure.md

 	npm install
 	```

-1. Open **index.js** in the "RateMyProf" directory in your favorite text or program editor.
+1. Open **index.js** in the "Profrates" directory in your favorite text or program editor.
 Replace ENDPOINT_URL on line 6 with the Ethereum RPC endpoint you obtained from the Azure Portal in Exercise 3, Step 6.

 1. Replace ACCOUNT_ADDRESS on line 7 with the address you saved in Exercise 2, Step 7.

 1. In the PowerShell or terminal window, ```cd``` back to the "truffle" directory that you created in the previous exercise.
-Then use the following command to list the addresses of all the smart contracts in the project, including the "ratemyprof" contract and some sample contracts that were created when you ran ```truffle init```:
+Then use the following command to list the addresses of all the smart contracts in the project, including the "profrates" contract and some sample contracts that were created when you ran ```truffle init```:

 	```
 	truffle networks
 	```

-	Replace CONTRACT_ADDRESS on line 8 of **index.js** with the "ratemyprof" address in the output.
+	Replace CONTRACT_ADDRESS on line 8 of **index.js** with the "profrates" address in the output.
 Then save the file.
 The modified lines should look something like this:

 	```
 	var etherUrl = "http://labng2-dns-reg1.eastus.cloudapp.azure.com:8545";